Yasmin Giger

 Yasmin Giger (born 6 November 1999) is a Swiss athlete specialising in the 400 metres hurdles.
-She represented her country at the 2017 World Championships without advancing from the first round.
-In addition, she won a gold medal at the 2017 European U20 Championships.
+She won a gold medal at the 2017 European U20 Championships.
+Currently, she is the national champion in both the 400 metres and the 400 metres hurdles.

-Her personal best in the event is 55.90 seconds set in Grosseto in 2017.
-Earlier in her career she competed in the heptathlon.
+Her personal best in the event is 55.25 seconds set in Tallinn in 2021, which is a national U23 record.
+Earlier in her career, she competed in the heptathlon.